jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/model-build-overview/index.md

     return pd.DataFrame(data=self._model.predict(df), columns=['species'])
 ```

 Notice that in this case we use pandas `DataFrame` for both the input and the output.
-For other options, see <Anchor label="Prediction Input & Output Adapters" title="Prediction Input & Output Adapters" href="/docs/prediction-input---output-adapters">Prediction Input & Output Adapters</Anchor>.
+For other options, see [Prediction Input & Output Adapters](/docs/prediction-input---output-adapters).

 <Callout icon="📘" theme="info">
   **Note**